[Page updated: 1 November 2017]

 Roy’s restaurants in Hawaii have mouthwatering food and also their presentation is exquisite.
 They often use large plates and the food in the center, crafted as if by artist’s hands.
 It’s really amazing, and a must try if you are ever in the islands.
 Oahu and Maui have Roy’s for sure, but probably Kauai and Big Island Hawaii have them too by now.

 18. Steam Please!
-Microwave scrambled eggs and set them behind the dish you want to show steam arising from.
+Microwave scrambled eggs and set them in the dish you want to show steam arising from.
 Some use microwaved cotton balls.
-Steam adds to the dreaminess of your food creations, it adds an extra dimension that can really take your food photography to the next level.
+Steam adds to the dreaminess of your Thai cuisine creations, it adds an extra dimension that can really take your food photography to the next level.

 Once you have your camera and you know how to use it, spend your money learning how to style food.
 We are taking an online course right now about this and it has been a real eye-opener.
 I think everyone wanting to make money with a food blog to do the same.